TeleAI-mcp/pro-monitoring-tool-23nk/README.md

-# pro-monitoring-tool-23nk
+# Pro Monitoring Tool 23Nk

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.